dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-ide/ide-beta.md

 :::info Beta Feature

 The dbt Cloud IDE is now in Beta!
-This documentation is for the IDE Beta version only and to trial and sign up for the IDE Beta group, submit your interest [here](https://docs.google.com/forms/d/e/1FAIpQLSdlU65gqTZPyGAUc16SkxqTc50NO9vdq_KGx1Mjm_4FB_97FA/viewform)!
+This documentation is for the IDE Beta version only; to trial the Beta IDE, [submit your expression of interest](https://docs.google.com/forms/d/e/1FAIpQLSdlU65gqTZPyGAUc16SkxqTc50NO9vdq_KGx1Mjm_4FB_97FA/viewform).

 :::